Club Nikkei Bellmare: History

-In October 2006, the club innagurated it's modern facility at the Compañía Guazú Virá in the city of Itaguá.
-The club was innagurated in a presentation which held the presence of Kiyoshi Makabe, president of Japanese club Shonan Bellmare, and Naohito Mizutani from the SEA Global company, the sponsor of Nikkei Bellmare.
+In October 2006, the club inaugurated its modern facility at the Compañía Guazú Virá in the city of Itaguá.
+The club was inaugurated in a presentation which held the presence of Kiyoshi Makabe, president of Japanese club Shonan Bellmare, and Naohito Mizutani from the SEA Global company, the sponsor of Nikkei Bellmare.
 The club's squad first began training under the order of Nelson Zacarias to first play in the Liga Itaugüeña and then onto the competitions of the Asociación Paraguaya de Fútbol.

 In the club's foundation years, Nikkei Bellmare played in the Liga Itagüeño and the country's regional leagues.
 In 2008, the club achieved a historic promotion to the Asociación Paraguaya de Fútbol's Primera C, belonging there until the 2012 season.

 In 2018, businessman and former footballer Casiano Delvalle began the process for Nikkei Bellmare to return to the Primera C. He purchased the club, and renovated the infrustracture in time to open an academy.
 Working closely with the club as well was former Club Cerro Porteño footballer Alfredo Gonzalez.